 First of all, the crust is the coconut part of the recipe.
-It has shredded coconut in the sweet dough and is really easy to make.
+It has shredded coconut in the sweet dough and is easy to make.

-Coconut can have a weird smell while baking (it reminds me of soap, at least the one I buy) but when toasted it's outstanding.
+Coconut can have a weird smell while baking (it reminds me of soap, at least the one I buy), but when toasted, it's outstanding.

-It also has a layer of dulce de leche in the middle so I think it deserves a special pedestal, like the cake stand it sits on.
+It also has a layer of dulce de leche in the middle, so I think it deserves a special pedestal like the cake stand it sits on.

 Have you ever tried dulce de leche and coconut?
 It's one of the most magic combinations ever!

 But first, have you ever tried dulce de leche?
-I know it's becoming more popular, but also that many of you never had the pleasure.
+I know it's becoming more popular, but many of you never had the pleasure.
 So I'll leave you this link in case you're wondering what is dulce de leche?

-Don't be put off by the long recipe, I just wanted to be thorough with the details.
-It comes together much faster than you might think.
-And it disappears from the table even faster.
+Don't be put off by the long recipe.
+I just wanted to be thorough with the details.
+It comes together much faster than you might think, and it disappears from the table even faster.

 Related recipes you might like: